newfiesoft/my-style-anytime/readme.txt

 This plugin helps you to create and customize user types of rules using <strong>CSS style sheets</strong>.

-It Is very useful among Frontend Developers, who work to create many different style combinations on <strong>Frontend</strong> (public/visitor/guest view).
+It Is very useful among Frontend Developers, who work to create many style combinations on <strong>Frontend</strong> (public/visitor/guest view).

 But at the same time as you can customize the front view, ask if you can customize what and how can look your <strong>Backend</strong> (wp-admin).
 Of any user rules type who can access and get a different style.